arthur7373/linux-training/TMP-ARCHIVE-L2/2-2-8-Boot-process.md

 process, which ran scripts to start services in a defined and configurable order to reach a series of states, called **runlevels**.

-Current most popular initialization system for Linux is  **Systemd**.
+Current most popular initialization system for Linux is  **SystemD**.
 It is more flexible and modular.

 First initialization process (PID 1) (**INIT** / **SystemD**) manages: